cyberzed/OSS_Creates_Heroes/outline.md

 		* Muscle tension
 		* Sleep disturbance
 	* 50 % of symptoms = diagnose
-	* Can be a symptome of lacking flow
+	* Can be a symptom of lacking flow
 	* Denying what we like can give that result within 48 hours if put to the test
 * Work can be better than leisure
 * Dan North - DevDay - Jackstones: the journey to Mastery